Chandan1307/Chandan1307/README.md

 - 🔭 I am really passionate about Python Langauge, Artificial Intelligence, Deep Learning, Machine Learning and Natural Language Processing, Big Data Technologies.
 - 👯 I have 11 months of internship experience as a Python Developer and Data Analyst, split between League11 (6 months) and Anaptyss (4 months).
 - 🌱 I’m currently learning Data Scientist Master from iNeuron Intelligence.
-- ⚡ Taught Data Structure Algorithms and Data Science.
+- ⚡ Learned Data Structure Algorithms and Data Science.
 - 💬 My Personal motive is to give my full potential to build AI-based solutions that solve a high-impact problem for people around the globe and simplify everyday living.